About How to Diagnose a Femoral-Popliteal DVT Course +CME QUIz

 How is the course structured?

-This course is made of 1 e-booklet supported by 1 hand-on commented video lecture.
-This course demonstrates the normal ultrasound findings of the lower limb venous flow and anatomy as well as the ultrasound appearance of a deep vein thrombosis of the femoral and popliteal veins.
+This course is made of 1 e-booklet, supported by 2 hands-on commented video lectures.
+This course demonstrates the normal ultrasound findings of the lower limb venous flow and anatomy, as well as the ultrasound appearance of a deep vein thrombosis of the femoral and popliteal veins.

-At the end of this course the knowledge to detect and describe a DVT of the femoral and popliteal veins will be auquired.
+At the end of this course, the knowledge to detect and describe a DVT of the femoral and popliteal veins will be acquired.

 The content of the course is continuously implemented and updated.